 I realized that every time in my life that I had felt hurt or lonely, I had been in someone else’s business.

 If you are living your life and I am mentally living your life, who is here living mine?
 We’re both over there.
 Mental Health is based in reality and this is a good thing.
 Life is good.

 For more information on Byron Katie’s work or more about how Mental Health is based in reality get in touch.
-We would love to have you heal addictions, anxiety and depression at our Center for Healing and Life Transformation. email@example.com or call +27824424779
+We would love to have you heal stress, anxiety and depression at our Center for Healing and Life Transformation. firstname.lastname@example.org or call +27824424779